milsosa/flow-wing/README.md

 The previous handler result will be piped to the next piped handler and the last one's result will be the final task result.

+> Useful for debugging or transforming the task's returning data

 ### Flow